Panfactum/stack/packages/infrastructure/kube_pg_cluster/README.md

 For more information about shutdowns, please see the [CNPG documentation.](https://cloudnative-pg.io/documentation/1.23/instance_manager/)

+### Synchronous Replication

+By default, this module *asynchronously* replicates data written to the primary instance to each replica.
+This ensures that writes can be completed relatively quickly and that writes can continue even if the replicas are unavailable.

+Generally, this is safe.
+On a shutdown or failover of the primary, writes are paused and replicas are given a chance to catch up with the primary before one of them is promoted.

+However, there are a few drawbacks:

+- In the case of a catastrophic instance failure on the primary (e.g., power outage), there is a possibility of data loss (up to roughly 5 seconds).

+- If you are reading from the replicas, you may be reading stale data (up to roughly 5 seconds old).

+- About 5 seconds of additional downtime must be accounted for on failovers in order to allow the replicas to catch-up.

+To avoid these drawbacks, you can set `pg_sync_replication_enabled`.
+However, this comes with its own tradeoffs:

+- Database mutations will take significantly longer because writes must be distributed across every replica before returning successfully.

+- Database mutations will not complete unless *all* replicas are available.
+This will increase the chance of downtime for write operations.

+We advise you to stick with the default asynchronous replication unless you have a specific, demonstrated need for synchronous replication.

 ### Disruptions

 By default, failovers of PostgreSQL pods in this module can be initiated at any time.
 This enables the cluster to automatically